• Home

 If you are new to cooking meals from scratch this may sound complicated but I highly recommend giving it a try!
 You will soon notice results in your energy levels, hormone balance, and overall health.
 The truth is it does not even take that much longer to through a from scratch meal together when you have the ingredients and learn the process.
 Make sure you subscribe to your email list so you do not miss out on from scratch recipes like this one!

-My Process for Making Sourdough Dumplings From Scratch
+My Process for Making Sourdough Chicken and Dumplings From Scratch

 Having the right processes in place can really cut down the time and hassle of making meals from scratch.
 This entire meal takes me around 30-45 minutes to prepare and even shorter if I prep things ahead of time.
 Here’s how I make it work…